 Wordlist Generation

-# CeWL — custom wordlist from target website
+# CeWL — generate a custom wordlist by crawling the target website

 cewl http://target.com -d 3 -m 5 -w wordlist.txt